gregoruar/tbev_rec/README.md

 # tbev_rec
 Code for automatisation of SSE and used sequence alignment

-Sequence alignment comes in two forms: the initial sequence alignment () and the alignment for SSE GS analysis ().
-All  sequences are annotated with number, Genbank ID and TBEV subtype after ">" in Fasta file.
+Sequence alignment comes in two forms: the initial sequence alignment (FILE_NAME) and the alignment for SSE GS analysis (FILE_NAME).
+All  sequences are annotated with number, Genbank ID and TBEV subtype after in Fasta file.
+SSE file already contains sequences divided into 4 groups used in the analysis: Siberina, Far-Eastern, OHFV, European.
+Sequences from 886-84-like group are represented by the consensus sequence on which the analysis was done.
+Folder Scripts contains scripts used for GSAUC analysis and its visualisation.
+For these scripts to work you have primarily to install SSE software (limitied to Windows OS) together with Phylip library to enable GS analysis.
+Next, you have to install pywinauto package on top of python3, used for automatisation of the GSAUC analysis.
+Pay attention to the version of pywinauto used in the analysis (v.
+0.6.5), novel versions may not be compatible with the scripts.
 Script will likely not work on locked machines.
 You should either disable auto-locking of your local pc, or you may try improving script according to the guide: https://pywinauto.readthedocs.io/en/latest/remote_execution.html